mpvkabeer/reference_application/ReadMe.md

 Using this reference project, you can learn about following technologies

-1. SpringBoot
+01. SpringBoot
-2. MVC Architecture
+02. MVC Architecture
-3. Database concepts
+03. Database concepts
-4. APIs for CRUD operations
+04. APIs for CRUD operations
-5. Hibernate
+05. Hibernate
-6. Thymeleaf for UI
+06. Thymeleaf for UI
-7. CRUD Operations with ElasticSearch
+07. CRUD Operations with ElasticSearch
-8. Utilities for String, CSV, File and JSON
+08. Utilities for String, CSV, File and JSON
+09. Spring Security
+10. JWT Concepts

 Software Used in this project: